mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “Oh yeah!
 Hyeji told me about it.”
 She and I sat together in STAT 340.
 “I’ll have to ask her for more details, but she said it’s much better than some of the other karaoke places around here.
 We could make a group chat of the three of us, and we can talk more about it.”
 So I made a group chat.

 “Make sure that Michael plans everything right,” Sam said to Gyuna.

 Uh...
 I gave him a look.
-I was the one who initiated all of the dates he and I went on.
+I was the one who initiated all the dates he and I went on.

 After about half an hour, Sam was off to see one of his friends, so Gyuna and I said bye.
 “Wow, he does grin a lot,” she said when he left.
 “He didn’t talk that much.
 Did he not like me?”